PlaidCloud/website/content/en/docs/concepts/services-networking/dual-stack.md

   ipFamilyPolicy: PreferDualStack
 ```

 1. To change a Service from dual-stack to single-stack, change `.spec.ipFamilyPolicy` from `PreferDualStack` or `RequireDualStack` to `SingleStack`.
-When you change this Service from dual-stack to single-stack, Kubernetes retains only the first element in the `.spec.ClusterIPs` array, and sets `.spec.ClusterIP` to that IP address and sets `.spec.ipFamilies` to the address family of `.spec.ClusterIPs`.
+When you change this Service from dual-stack to single-stack, PlaidCloud retains only the first element in the `.spec.ClusterIPs` array, and sets `.spec.ClusterIP` to that IP address and sets `.spec.ipFamilies` to the address family of `.spec.ClusterIPs`.

 ### Headless Services without selector